17-18 College Square East,

 No one has favorited this theater yet

 Named after Lord Kelvin, the Kelvin Picture Palace opened on 20 December 1910 in a converted house previously occupied by the noted scientist.
-In the 1930’s it changed its name quite rapidly:by 1934 to Kelvin Picture House, by 1939 to Kelvin Cinema and by 1943 to New Kelvin Cinema.
+In the 1930’s it changed its name quite rapidly:by 1934 to Kelvin Picture House, by 1939 to Kelvin Cinema and on 28th September 1942 to New Kelvin Cinema.

-In 1944 it became the Mayfair Cinema, but that only lasted a couple of years as, by 1946, it was the News & Cartoon Cinema.
+On 18th March 1946 it became the Mayfair Cinema and closed in April 1958.
+It re-opened on 20th December 1958 as the News & Cartoon Cinema.
 This gave it its best period of success, with one hour programmes aimed at passengers killing time while waiting for a train at the Great Northern Station and those with a liking for cartoons.
-The growing popularity of cartoons on television led to closure in 1969, but it bounced back as the Classic Cinema, before being destroyed by a massive IRA bomb on 31 December 1971.
+The cinema (which became the Classic Cinema on 7th November 1966) remained in operation as the Classic Cinema until it was destroyed by a car bomb on 31st December 1971.
+The bomb appears to have been directly targeted at the adjoining Kensington Hotel, but it also took out the side wall of the cinema.